 Of course, it isn’t always easy to draft the best PPM when raising private capital for real estate.
-It’s a highly technical document that usually requires, at the very least, the guidance of a real estate syndication lawyer.
+It’s a highly technical document that usually requires, at the very least, the guidance of a Regulation D lawyer to draft your private placement memorandum.
 Furthermore, to score high marks in both compliance and marketing, you need to strike the right balance.
 But that’s often easier said than done.

-Now, a beginner syndicator may believe that the technical nature of real estate syndication documents, such as the PPM, implies using complex legalese.
+Now, a beginner syndicator may believe that the technical nature of the investment documents documents, such as the PPM, implies using complex legalese.
 That’s not really the case.
-The primary reason to enlist the services of a real estate syndication attorney is to have someone capable of translating the complex legal jargon and make the document readable, engaging, and easy to understand from a potential investor’s perspective.
+The primary reason to enlist the services of a Regulation D attorney is to have someone capable of translating the complex legal jargon and make the document readable, engaging, and easy to understand from a potential investor’s perspective.

 While this type of document may take a while to learn and master, know that it involves a combination of art and science to get it right.